sewardlee337/sewardlee337.github.io/blog/_posts/2020-06-20-intro-to-propensity-score-matching.md

 Random assignment ensures that the two groups are similar in every way **_except_** for the chosen treatment variable (_e.g._ whether a patient receives a drug or a placebo).
 This in turn ensures that any difference found between the control and treatment group is actually driven by the treatment variable.

 Problems arise when random assignment is impossible -- for reasons that may range from constrained resources to experimental ethics.
-For example, consider an experiment related to smoking:
+For example, consider a study related to smoking:

 * On the one hand, it is ethically impossible for you to randomly assign subjects to a smoking or non-smoking group.